cfernandez808/percentile_ranker/README.md

 ## Percentile Calculation

-Utilized z-scores compared to a standardized normal distribution to obtain percentile ranks of data
+Utilized z-scores compared to a standardized normal distribution curve to obtain percentile ranks of data

-The calculation filters for similar companies to the candidat's based off the absolute value the candidate's company and another being less that 0.15
+The calculation filters for similar companies to the candidate's based off the absolute value the candidate's company, and another, being less that 0.15

-The calculation also filters by title
+The calculation also filters by the candidate's employment title

 ### Technologies Used